 1. The United States Social Security Act,except Title XVIII and Title XIX; any federal, state, or local income disability act; or any other public programs providing medical expenses, disability payments, or other similar benefits, except those prohibited by federal law and those expressly excluded by law as collateral sources.

-2. Any health, sickness, or income disability insurance; automobile accident insurance that provides health benefits or income disability coverage; and any other similar insurance benefits, except life insurance benefits available to the claimant, whether purchased by her or him or provided by others.
+2. Any health, sickness, or income disability insurance; automobile accident insurance that provides health benefits or income disability coverage (see more at these 2019 disability insurance providers); and any other similar insurance benefits, except life insurance benefits available to the claimant, whether purchased by her or him or provided by others.

 3. Any contract or agreement of any group, organization, partnership, or corporation to provide, pay for, or reimburse the costs of hospital, medical, dental, or other health care services.